HarvardMapCollection/tutorials/data/DIY-metadata/index.md

 > Examples: "vector digital data"

 ### Abstract
-A brief narrative description of the data set.
+A brief narrative description of the dataset.

 ### Motivations
 The reason why the dataset was developed or intentions for its use.